Adaptive Data-Driven Prediction in a Building Control Hierarchy: A Case Study of Demand Response in Switzerland: Introduction

-\changeB{ In recent years, a non-parametric linear data-driven method based on Willems' Fundamental Lemma~\cite{willems2005note} has gained attention due to the simplicity of their design process.
-The method has been effectively applied across various domains, including power grids~\cite{huang2019decentralized}, occupancy estimation~\cite{shi2022data}, transportation systems~\cite{wang2022deep}, and multi-energy systems~\cite{bilgic2022toward}.
-Utilizing historical \ac{io} operational data, these methods facilitate the construction of the so-called \ac{deepc}, eliminating the need for traditional modeling and thereby reducing engineering effort~\cite{coulson2019data}.
-This approach has also been adapted for building control~\cite{chinde2022data,yin2024data,lian2021adaptive}.
-For instance, in~\cite{chinde2022data}, DeePC was shown to perform comparably to a linear-model-based MPC in an office building simulation study.
-Furthermore, ~\cite{yin2024data} introduced a stochastic DeePC that accounts for noise, enhancing comfort satisfaction and energy efficiency.
-This version of DeePC outperformed a traditional linear-model-based MPC in both comfort (90\%) and energy savings (8\%).
-Unlike subspace identification methods~\cite{van2012subspace}, DeePC does not require the determination of system order or the design of a state observer.
-Our previous research~\cite{lian2021adaptive} demonstrated that a bi-level DeePC, using only two days of I/O data, could effectively control the indoor temperature in a standalone building with a heat pump at EPFL, achieving an impressive 18.4\% energy savings compared to the original BMS while maintaining occupant comfort. }
+Recently, a non-parametric linear data-driven method for MPC, based on Willems' Fundamental Lemma~\cite{willems2005note}, has received great attention in various domains~\cite{huang2019decentralized,shi2022data,wang2022deep,bilgic2022toward} and has also been adapted for building control~\cite{chinde2022data,yin2024data,lian2021adaptive}.
+This approach uses historical \ac{io} data to directly construct what is known as \acf{deepc}, which eliminates the need for traditional modeling steps and reduces commissioning effort~\cite{coulson2019data}.
+Compared to subspace identification methods~\cite{van2012subspace}, DeePC does not require a state observer and is less sensitive to the choice of system order.
+For example, \cite{chinde2022data} demonstrated that DeePC performed comparably to a linear-model-based MPC in an office building simulation study. \cite{yin2024data} implemented a stochastic DeePC that outperformed a traditional linear-model-based MPC in both comfort (90\%) and energy savings (8\%).
+Our previous research~\cite{lian2021adaptive} showed that a bi-level DeePC, using only two days of I/O data, effectively controlled indoor climate in a standalone building with a heat pump at EPFL, reducing energy consumption by 18.4\% compared to an industrial control method.